2025 Solar Incentives Guide for Union, MI - Tax Credits & Rebates

 When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
 An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
 This is a tax credit for a certain percentage of your solar system's cost.

 The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as accessories, labor and equipment.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum amount you can claim.

-To better understand how the ITC may apply to your situation, speak to your local Union solar panel installer and request more information.
+Have questions about how the ITC applies to your specific situation?
+Contact your local Union solar panel installation expert to get more information.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Union solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Union solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives